School Social Work

 The School Social Work Program is designed to train school social workers and provide them with the competencies to practice in a variety of traditional and non-traditional primary and secondary education settings.
 Such competencies include assessing the needs of school children, designing and implementing interventions, and making referrals to other professionals and agencies as needed.

 The program educates master’s level social work students for practice in school settings.
 The program is consistent with State of Ohio regulations and professional standards developed by the National Association of Social Workers.
-The program is a cooperative offering between the Mandel School of Applied Social Sciences (MSASS) at Case Western Reserve University and the Division of Education at Baldwin-Wallace University (B-W).
+The program is a cooperative offering between the Jack, Joseph and Morton Mandel School of Applied Social Sciences (MSASS) at Case Western Reserve University and the Division of Education at Baldwin-Wallace University (B-W).
 Students in the program will complete the Master of Science in Social Administration (MSSA) degree with a specialization in Children, Youth and Families.
 As part of the MSSA degree, students will complete three education courses at Baldwin-Wallace University and one year of field practicum in a school setting.
 The Division of Education at B-W will certify eligible graduates and facilitate their application to the Ohio Department of Education (ODE) for the pupil personnel license, as requests for licensure may only come from a school or department of education at a college or university.